Dynamics of quantum coherence in many-body localized systems: model

-We study the above-mentioned model Eq.\eqref{eq:Hamiltonian} using the QuTiP packages\cite{QuTiP2012,QuTiP2013}.
-In the numerical calculations, the hopping strength $J=1$ is fixed, and $1000$ disorder realizations are used to perform the disorder averaging (except for the saturation values in Figure.\ref{Coh-N:fig} inset).
-Unless otherwise indicated, we present the basic results with settings that the system has $N=12$ sites initialized at the N\'eel state and interaction strength $\Delta=1$ for MBL phase.
+We study the above-mentioned model ~\eqref{eq:Hamiltonian} using the QUTIP packages~\cite{QuTiP2012,QuTiP2013}.
+In the numerical calculations, the hopping strength $J=1$ is fixed, and $1000$ disorder realizations are used to perform the disorder averaging (except for the saturation values in the inset of Fig.~\ref{Coh-N:fig} below).
+Unless otherwise indicated, we present the basic results with the settings that the system has $N=12$ sites initialized at the N\'eel state and interaction strength $\Delta=1$ for MBL phase.